CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -i, --interval=SECOND

-    This option specifies the periodic number of outputting statistics as seconds.
+    This option specifies the periodic number of Dumping statistics as seconds.

     The following outputs the accumulated values per second. ::